 Beard balm is like a styling product and conditioner in one.
 It is likely too heavy to use before the getting there stage.
 Once your beard becomes heavier, you can apply balm to add more control to the coarser, longer hairs.
 It’s a thicker version of beard oil and is similar to a pomade.
 Beard balm absorbs into the hair throughout the day.
 That means that the hold and control you achieve during application may fade away over time.
 For more extreme hold, you should use beard wax.

-Wild Willie’s Beard Butter uses locally sourced organic ingredients to condition your beard and keep hairs in place.
+Honest Amish Beard Balm uses only natural and organic ingredients to condition your beard and keep hairs in place.
 This balm transforms coarse hair and reduces frizz.
-Users say that this beard balm is easier to apply than some others.

 Boar Bristle Brush

 Plastic brushes meant to be used for the hair on your head can irritate the skin on your face.
 They also don’t spread out the natural oils in your beard.
 A boar bristle brush grooms your beard thoroughly and evenly.
 It also massages your skin as you brush your beard.

 A beard brush optimizes the benefits of the beard oil or balm that you use.
 Its natural bristles soften and clean the beard.
 The wooden handle is lightweight but durable.
 This brush comes with a cleaning comb that you can use to remove dead skin and hair from the brush bristles.